Starnop/md/Welcome file.md

 - Kubernetes 1.10.0 has been released recently and you may install it by default.However, for the NOTE metioned above, Kubernetes 1.9.X is recommanded for current Pouch.

-	 In ubuntu, we could use `apt-cache madison kubelet` to search the Kubernetes version which is available, then specify the version when install it, like `apt-get -y install kubernetes-cni kubelet=1.9.4-00 kubeadm=1.9.4-00 kubectl=1.9.4-00`.
+	 In ubuntu, we could use `apt-cache madison kubelet` to search the Kubernetes version which is available, then specify the version when install it, like `apt-get -y install kubelet=1.9.4-00 kubeadm=1.9.4-00 kubectl=1.9.4-00`.

-	In centos, we could use `yum search --showduplicates kubelet`to search the Kubernetes version which is available, then specify the version when install it, like `yum -y install kubernetes-cni kubelet-1.9.4-0.x86_64 kubeadm-1.9.4-0.x86_64 kubectl-1.9.4-0.x86_64`
+	In centos, we could use `yum search --showduplicates kubelet` to search the Kubernetes version which is available, then specify the version when install it, like `yum -y install kubelet-1.9.4-0.x86_64 kubeadm-1.9.4-0.x86_64 kubectl-1.9.4-0.x86_64`

 - By default Pouch will not enable the CRI.
 If you'd like to deploy Kubernetes with Pouch, you should start pouchd with the configuration like `pouchd --enable-cri`.